WalkerTexas-coder/rails_jwt_demo/README.md

 ```
 Headers -> Authorization -> Bearer
 - Direct your postman to the DELETE/users/sign_out endpoint
-- be sure to send over the token and the email
+- be sure to send over the token and the email.

 DELETE localhost:3000/users/sign_in
 ```JSON